j19sch/j19sch.github.io/pages/my-projects.md

 <div style='margin-bottom: 1.8rem' markdown="1"></div>

+## Preact Counterstring
+[Preact Counterstring](https://smallsheds.garden/counterstring/) is an implementation of [PerlClip](https://www.satisfice.com/blog/archives/22)'s counterstring deployed to a static site.
+My goal with this project is to learn more about front-end development, using [TypeScript](https://www.typescriptlang.org/) and [Preact](https://preactjs.com/).
+You can find my blog posts about this project via the ["counterstring" tag](link://category/counterstring) and you can find [the code](https://github.com/j19sch/counterstring/) on GitHub.
+There are still plenty of things to do before I'd consider it finished.

+<div style='margin-bottom: 1.8rem' markdown="1"></div>

 ## Learning Clojure
 In April 2020 I decided I wanted to learn [Clojure](https://clojure.org/) (because functional programming and Lisp) and write about the process.
-You can find an overview page of what I've written so far [here](/my-projects/learning-clojure).
+I've made an [overview page](/my-projects/learning-clojure) of what I've written about this project.

 <div style='margin-bottom: 1.8rem' markdown="1"></div>